MinSeungHyun/slush/README.md

 A simple and easy adapter for RecyclerView

 ***No more boilerplate adapters and view holders.***
 Slush will make using RecyclerView easy and fast.
+The goal of this project is to make RecyclerView, which is not very complicated, possible with Slush.

 ## Setup
 At your build.gradle(app)